You never know what you might find around the next corner at Grounds for Sculpture.

-Originally part of the New Jersey State Fairgrounds, Grounds for Sculpture is a 42-acre sculpture park and museum that specializes in the huge and bizarre.
-Opened in 1992, the park draws visitors for both its collection and the exquisite site, which is complete with more than 2,000 rose bushes, 1,000 trees, and other flower beds and shrubbery.
-So far, it is living up to its mission to promote an appreciation for and understanding of contemporary sculpture by publishing catalogs, organizing exhibitions, and offering a host of educational programs and community events.
+Originally part of the New Jersey State Fairgrounds, Grounds for Sculpture is a 42-acre sculpture park and the brainchild of contemporary artist and philanthropist J. Seward Johnson II.
+Opened in 1992, the park draws visitors for both its sculpture collection and its exquisitely landscaped site, complete with more than 2,000 rose bushes, 1,000 trees, and other flower beds and shrubbery.
+So far, it’s living up to its mission to promote a wide appreciation for and understanding of contemporary sculpture.

 - Yelp: Grounds for Sculpture: http://www.yelp.com/biz/grounds-for-sculpture-hamilton

 - Are We There Yet?
 Grounds for Sculpture: http://www.fieldtrip.com/nj/95860616.htm